 Most aquatic plants are hungry feeders and appreciate a good supply of nutrients throughout the growing season.
-Unless indicated otherwise, Green Vista aquatic plants have already been fertilized in the spring when you receive them.
-A second application of Aquatic TabsTM (2-4 months slow release) fertilizer tablets about July 15 will do a good job for most of your plants.
+An initial application of a slow release Aquatic tablet in May is always recommended.
+A second application of fertilizer tablets about July 15 will do a good job for most of your plants.
 Tropical lilies and especially lotus will benefit from applications about every 4-6 weeks during the summer.
 Waste from fish will provide supplemental fertilizer during the season.

 Any spent flowers and yellow leaves should be pinched off near the base of the plants on a regular basis.
 It is normal for water lilies especially, to shed older leaves throughout the season.